 ChristmasWm2006-19.jpg

-Speaking overmuch of it and spied still thinking on it
+Speaking overmuch of it and spied still thinking of it,

 I will ride upon the carousel